Project SERVInformation about Project SERV grant funding.

 Information about Project SERV grant funding related to the wildfires in November 2018.

-On behalf of impacted LEAs, the CDE has applied for a Project SERV grant from the U.S. Department of Education related to the November 2018 wildfires.
+On behalf of impacted LEAs, the California Department of Education (CDE) has applied for a Project SERV grant from the U.S. Department of Education related to the November 2018 wildfires.
 LEAs must complete a LEA Needs Assessment form listing their allowable expenses they hope to be reimbursed for.
-Needs assessments are due to email@example.com on December 19, 2018.
+Needs assessments are due to firstname.lastname@example.org on December 19, 2018.

 Project SERV - Oct 2017 Incident